spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-productmanagement-module.md

 {% info_block infoBox %}

-In order to dismantle the Horizontal Barrier and enable partial module updates on projects, a Technical Release took place.
+To dismantle the Horizontal Barrier and enable partial module updates on projects, a Technical Release took place.
 Public API of source and target major versions are equal.
 No migration efforts are required.
-Please [contact us](https://spryker.com/en/support/) if you have any questions.
+[Contact us](https://spryker.com/en/support/) if you have any questions.

 {% endinfo_block %}